zack-bitcoin/amoveo/docs/other_blockchains/tessr.md

 October 2017 - Emanuel Sylvia decides to quit his job as a storage engineer for JPMorgan Chase, and to start the project that would become Tessr.

+Febuary 2018 - Jerold hired by Tessr.
+Jerold starts dating Etienne.

 May 2018 - The first commit to a Tessr repository on github.

-April 2018 - Jerold's first commit to a Tessr repository on github.
+July 2018 - Jerold's first commit to a Tessr repository on github.

 July 2018 - Tessr ICO